vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

     cd vega
     ```

-3. Check out the release tag you want to build:
+3. Check out the release tag you want to build.
+Use the software version that's relevant for the network you're interacting with:

     ```Shell
-    git checkout vX.XX ##Use the software version for the network you're using
+    git checkout vX.XX
     ```

 4. Build the Vega binary by running the following command from the root of the cloned repository: